Phone: (905) 639-8030

 It is important that your information on file be accurate and up-to-date.
 If, during the course of the retainer, any of your information changes, please inform the firm so that any necessary changes can be made.
 You may be asked from time to time whether your personal information is up-to-date.

-Clement Syed Law Professional Corporation uses various safeguards to ensure that your personal information is protected against loss, theft, misuse, unauthorized access, disclosure, copying or alteration.
+Muir Syed Law Professional Corporation uses various safeguards to ensure that your personal information is protected against loss, theft, misuse, unauthorized access, disclosure, copying or alteration.
 These include: security of the physical premises; professional obligations; security software and firewalls to prevent unauthorized computer access or “hacking”; and internal passwords that restrict access to electronic files.